Elias Schwarzfeld: Expulsion and move to France

-Elias Schwarzfeld also completed work on several new novels: in 1890, Bercu Batlen; in 1895, Gângavul ("The Stammerer"), Beţivul ("The Drunkard"), Prigonit de soartă ("Persecuted by Fate"); in 1896, O fată bătrână ("An Old Maid"), Unchiul Berisch ("Uncle Berisch"), Un vagabond ("A Vagabond"), Schimschele Ghibor, Judecata poporană ("The People's Judgment"); in 1897, Polcovniceasa ("The Polkovnik's Wife").
-Most of these novels have been translated into the Hebrew language and published by M. Braunstein-Mebaschan.
+Elias Schwarzfeld also completed work on several new novels: in 1890, Bercu Batlen; in 1895, Gângavul (The Stammerer), Beţivul (The Drunkard), Prigonit de soartă (Persecuted by Fate); in 1896, O fată bătrână (An Old Maid), Unchiul Berisch (Uncle Berisch), Un vagabond (A Vagabond), Schimschele Ghibor, Judecata poporană (The People's Judgmen); in 1897, Polcovniceasa (The Polkovnik's Wife).
+Most of these novels have been translated into Hebrew and published by M. Braunstein-Mebaschan.
 Schwarzfeld also translated into Romanian several novels by, among others, Sámuel Kohn, Leopold Kompert, Marcus Lehman, Ludwig Philippson, Leopold von Sacher-Masoch.
-In addition, he published Romanian versions of Isidore Loeb's article Juifs ("Jews"), Arsène Darmesteter's pamphlet on the Talmud, and the two lectures by Ernest Renan on Judaism.
+In addition, he published Romanian versions of Isidore Loeb's article “Juifs” (“Jews”), Arsène Darmesteter's pamphlet on the Talmud, and the two lectures by Ernest Renan on Judaism.

-Elias Schwarzfeld's death was marked with an obituary piece in the Jewish magazine Mântuirea, which was incidentally Benjamin Fondane's earliest contribution to this periodical.
+Elias Schwarzfeld's death was marked with an obituary piece in the Jewish magazine Mântuirea, which was Benjamin Fondane's earliest contribution to this periodical.
 Fondane praised his uncle as "the only historian of the Romanian Jews", a "living archive", and the wager of a "holy battle" for the defense of Jewish rights.
 Schwarzfeld's contribution also earned posthumous praise in later decades.
 Writing in 1999, literary historian Z. Ornea described his predecessor's contribution to the field of Jewish Romanian history as "remarkable".
 In 2002, Editura Hasefer republished some of Schwarzfeld's scholarly contributions in an anthology edited by historian Lya Benjamin: Evreii în texte istoriografice.
-It notably includes his posthumously published reply to Romanian ethnic nationalist historian Nicolae Iorga's Istoria evreilor în ţările noastre ("The History of the Jews in Our Countries", 1913).
+It notably includes his posthumously published reply to Romanian ethnic nationalist historian Nicolae Iorga's Istoria evreilor în ţările noastre (The History of the Jews in Our Countries), 1913.